Length: 187 miles

 Barnstaple is 140 miles from Bristol, so three or four days for an average cyclist.
 Bude is another 45 miles further on, but doesn’t have a railway station.
 As such, it might be easiest to combine the last section of the West Country Way with the start of the Cornish Way, which meets the railway again at Bodmin.

-Between Bristol and Tiverton, the railway is always within easy reach, and First Great Western’s fleet is bike-friendly.
+Between Bristol and Tiverton, the railway is always within easy reach.
+Great Western Railway’s local trains are bike-friendly but the long-distance ones require booking.

 Click through to our detailed maps, stage-by-stage guide, accommodation and campsite listings.